NacerKH/TodoMicroservices/gatway-ms/README.md

 - You can modify the routing logic to handle complex request routing scenarios.
 - Additional error handling and logging can be implemented to enhance the service's robustness and maintainability.

-Apologies for the confusion.
-Here's the revised version of the README file with the unnecessary YAML configuration removed: